bytewaveco/.github/profile/README.md

 ## About Us

 We are a modern marketing and software company.
-We deliver high performance tools for business growth with low cost to our clients.
+We deliver high-performance tools for business growth at a low cost to our clients.

 You can find our website, business tools, and open-sourced projects here.